Ghirardelli Vanilla Cupcakes with White Chocolate Buttercream

-- In large bowl, beat the butter and sugar on medium speed till light.
-Add eggs, one at a time, scraping bowl between additions.
-Mix together milk, lemon and vanilla.
-Add half this mixture to the batter.
-Mix until just blended, scraping down sides of bowl if necessary.
-Add half the dry ingredients and mix in well, followed by the remaining milk mixture, then the rest of the flour.
-Scrape down sides of bowl between additions.
+- Add half the dry ingredients and mix in well, followed by the remaining milk mixture, and then the rest of the flour.
+Scrape down the sides of the bowl between additions.

-- Melt the white chocolate in a microwave safe bowl, gently in the microwave…use 15-30 second intervals, stirring till melted.
+- Melt the white chocolate in a microwave-safe bowl, gently in the microwave using 15-30 second intervals, stirring till melted.
 Cool to room temperature.

 Recipe adapted from The Ghirardelli Chocolate Cookbook

 Make sure your egg whites are not contaminated with any yolk and that your mixing bowl and beaters are free from oil or grease or the egg whites will not whip properly.